StrawberrySDK/SimpleTwitterClient/README.md

 TwitterSimpleClient
 ===================

-Basic example of using HTTP requests &amp; GridView component.
+Basic example of using HTTP requests &amp; GridView component, Made with Strawberry SDK.